rev087/ng-inspector/CONTRIBUTING.md

 ## Building the extension

-JavaScript source is located at `/src`, and uses [gulp](http://gulpjs.com) to build for Chrome at `/ng-inspector.chrome` and Safari at `/ng-inspector.safariextension`.
+JavaScript source is located at `/src`, and uses [gulp](http://gulpjs.com) to build for Chrome at `/ng-inspector.chrome`, Safari at `/ng-inspector.safariextension` and Firefox at `/ng-inspector.firefox`.

 ### Gulp Tasks: